PyvesB/night-video-tuner/README.md

 ### Main features

 * Adjust video temperature to filter out blue light before sleep, which can distort your circadian rhythm according to recent research.
-* Apply 9 other filters to reduce eye strain and enjoy a better viewing experience: brightness, contrast, grayscale, invert, opacity, saturate, sepia, blur and hue-rotate.
+* Apply 9 other filters to reduce eye strain and enjoy a better night viewing experience: brightness, contrast, grayscale, invert, opacity, saturate, sepia, blur and hue.
 * Tweak the video settings the other way around for bright environments.
 * Use on all HTML5 video players: Youtube, Netflix, BBC iPlayer, Vimeo and more!
 * Enable, disable and adjust filters on the fly.
 * Nice and user-friendly interface.
 * No user tracking, no ads.
+* Available in English and French.
 * Source code fully available.

 Check out what's new in the [latest releases](https://github.com/PyvesB/NightVideoTuner/releases) or open an [issue](https://github.com/PyvesB/NightVideoTuner/issues) to request additional features!